buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_3_Setup_Domains_Resolvers_Records.md

 Alright - it’s time to test this thing out!
 It would be pretty boring if we could only send and register a domain!!
 We want everyone to use our domains :).

 Check this out - I added a few lines at the bottom of the function.
 I'm not going to explain it much (but please ask questions in #general-chill-chat).
-Basically this is how we can simulate other people hitting our functions :).
+Basically, this is how we can simulate other people hitting our functions :).

 ```jsx
 const main = async () => {